Guide

 - Download and unzip the archive; you'll find your Timeline data as JSON inside.

 Whichever method you used, you now have a JSON file (or a ZIP containing one) — not something you can open meaningfully in Excel.
-This is where Time-mile comes in: it parses the file entirely in your browser and turns every trip and place visit into a row with columns for date, activity type, distance, duration, and start/end location.
+This is where Time-mile comes in: it reads all three formats, parses the file entirely in your browser, and turns every trip into a row with columns for date, activity type, distance, duration, and start/end location.

 - Open the app and drag in your

-Timeline.jsonfile or the Takeout ZIP. - Filter by date range or activity type if you only need part of the history.
+Timeline.jsonfile or the Takeout archive,.zipor.tgz. - Filter by date range or activity type if you only need part of the history.

 - Export to CSV (opens directly in Excel or Google Sheets), PDF, or JSON.